cabintech/FXCoreMP/README.md

 blocks of lines from the source file.
 These statements cannot be used inside a macro.
 There are multiple use cases but a common use is to conditionally include (or exclude) code based on some value passed into the preprocessor at compile time.
 For example, it might be useful to include extra debug code for development builds, but exclude that code when assembling for production distribution.
+They might also be used to include or exclude optional feature or experimental code.

 These statements operate on macro 'environment' variables defined either by `$set` statements or values passed on the command line.
 (Not to be confused with operating system environment variables, these are